CarloLucibello/Tsunami.jl/docs/src/index.md

 ## Features

-- Use `fit` instead of implementing a training loop.
+- Use `Tsunami.fit!` instead of implementing a training loop.
 - Logging (tensorboard).
 - Checkpoints (save and resume training).
 - GPU movement.